cap-js-community/event-queue/docs/publish-event/index.md

 - `referenceEntityKey` (UUID): UUID key of the reference entity.
 - `status` (Status): Status of the event, defaults to 0.
 - `payload` (LargeString): Payload of the event.
-- `attempts` (Integer): The number of attempts made, defaults to 0.
-- `lastAttemptTimestamp` (Timestamp): Timestamp of the last attempt.
-- `createdAt` (Timestamp): Timestamp of event creation.
-This field is automatically set on insert.
-- `startAfter` (Timestamp): Timestamp indicating when the event should start after.

 ### Error Handling